acamara19/CICD-Pipeline-GitHubActionDeploy2AWS/README.md

 ## Integrating with GitHub Actions – CICD pipeline to Deploy a Web App to Amazon EC2

-GitHub Actions is a feature on GitHub’s popular development platform that helps you automate your software development workflows in the same place that you store code and collaborate on pull requests and issues.
-You can write individual tasks called actions, and then combine them to create a custom workflow.
-Workflows are custom automated processes that you can set up in your repository to build, test, package, release, or deploy any code project on GitHub.

-In this post, you will use [GitHub Actions](https://help.github.com/en/actions) to create a CI/CD workflow and [AWS CodeDeploy](https://aws.amazon.com/codedeploy/) to deploy a sample Java SpringBoot application to Amazon Elastic Compute Cloud ([Amazon EC2](https://docs.aws.amazon.com/ec2/index.html?nc2=h_ql_doc_ec2#amazon-ec2)) instances in an Autoscaling group.
+In this project, we will use [GitHub Actions](https://help.github.com/en/actions) to create a CI/CD workflow and [AWS CodeDeploy](https://aws.amazon.com/codedeploy/) to deploy a sample Java SpringBoot application to Amazon Elastic Compute Cloud ([Amazon EC2](https://docs.aws.amazon.com/ec2/index.html?nc2=h_ql_doc_ec2#amazon-ec2)) instances in an Autoscaling group.

 AWS CodeDeploy is a deployment service that automates application deployments to Amazon EC2 instances, on-premises instances, serverless AWS Lambda functions, or Amazon Elastic Container Service (Amazon ECS) services.